Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-IMPLEMENTATION-GUIDELINES/AUTH.md

 The process of authentication provides the means of reliably identifying applications and users to an Ed-Fi REST API implementation.
 Both applications and users require authentication in order to maintain secure data.
-The OAuth 2 specification[\[10\]](#f10)is used by an Ed-Fi REST API for authentication.
+The [OAuth 2 framework](https://oauth.net/2/) is used by an Ed-Fi REST API for authentication.
 This specification is broad enough to handle both private and public identity providers.
 An identity provider issues identification information for all providers desiring interaction with the system.
 An authentication module verifies a security token as an alternative to explicitly authenticating the user.

 Both application authentication and user authentication _should_ be used.
 When applications do not have user authentication associated with API calls, the API